 There are clear procedures in place for all staff to report incidents of malpractice (including CP) concerning members of staff or adults to other adults in the school.

-The named first aiders in the school are Mrs Denise Worth (Welfare), Mrs Karen Welch, Rabbi Ronen Broder, Rabbi David Wilk, and Mrs Vivian Goldring, with full first aid qualifications.
+The named first aiders in the school are Jolene Wernars (Welfare), Mrs Karen Welch, Rabbi Ronen Broder, Rabbi David Wilk, and Mrs Vivian Goldring, with full first aid qualifications.
 Parents and carers are informed daily of minor incidents.
 More serious incidents are recorded on accident forms.
 Accident forms are analysed by the Welfare officer to note if patterns emerge.

 Paediatric first aid trained staff